awsdocs/aws-php-developers-guide/doc_source/cloudfront-example-signed-url.rst

     $client->get('video.mp4');

-For more information, see :cf-dg:`Using Signed
+For more information, see :CF-dg:`Using Signed Cookies <private-content-signed-cookies>` in the |cf-dg|.
-Cookies <private-content-signed-cookies>`
-in the |cf-dg|.